zenitchiii/top-sign-up-form/README.md

-🧾 Sign-Up Form
+🌿 The Odin Project – Sign-Up Form

-A responsive and visually appealing sign-up form project built as part of The Odin Project .
-This project demonstrates the use of HTML and CSS Flexbox to create a two-column layout with an image on the left and a form on the right — closely replicating the official Odin sign-up form design.
+This is my Sign-Up Form project for The Odin Project’s Intermediate HTML and CSS course.
+It’s a clean, responsive form layout with a left-side image and a right-side registration form — similar to the example shown in the course.

-🖼️ Preview

-The layout features:
+✨ Features

-A full-height background image on the left with the Odin logo overlay.
+📸 Left-side background image with an Odin logo overlay

-A text and form section on the right that scales smoothly with the viewport.

-Proper label placement and input alignment for an accessible and professional form.

-🧩 Features

-✅ Modern two-column layout using Flexbox
+🧱 Responsive two-column layout using Flexbox

-✅ Responsive design that adjusts to different screen sizes ✅ Custom fonts (Norse Bold for Odin logo, Sans-serif for text) ✅ Clean form validation states (red borders for invalid input) ✅ Styled Create Account button with hover effects
-✅ Minimalist color scheme inspired by The Odin Project’s original form
+💬 Labels positioned above inputs for accessibility

+🌈 Form input highlighting and simple validation styling

+🎨 Custom colors and button hover effects

+🧠 Clean, minimalist design inspired by the official Odin version

 📸 Credits

-Font: Norse Bold (used for Odin logo)
-Background Photo: Gabriele Stravinskaite via Unsplash
+Background Image: Gabriele Stravinskaite on Unsplash

+Logo Font: Norse-Bold.otf (used for the ODIN logo)

-Inspiration: The Odin Project
+Project: The Odin Project - Sign Up Form